Varcin/Caglar-Portfolio/README.md

 * The company can analyse more why half of their month-to-month subscribers leave in less than two months to develop strategies to increase contract length.

 # Project 4: Detecting Fraudelant Transactions with Isolation Forest (IF) - In Progress
+* The dataset contains transactions made by credit cards in September 2013 by European cardholders.
+The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions. ([kaggle data](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)).
 * Isolation forest is an unsupervised machine learning algorithm that is easily scalable.
 IF uses a random forest algorithm to randomly selects a feature.
 It randomly splits, separates, and classifies the data.
 The key concept is outliers have fewer splits to isolate in the decision tree.
 * IF randomly selects a single target, therefore it is important to run it multiple times by changing the seed parameter and averaging the results.
+* Since the dataset is highly unbalanced, I measured the accuracy using the Area Under the Precision-Recall Curve (AUPRC) as confusion matrix accuracy is not meaningful for unbalanced classification.
 * Anomalies (Outliers) are more often than not Fraudulent Transactions.
 * Isolation Forest did a good job at detecting anomalous behaviour.